• Skip to primary navigation

 Shipping and Gifting Your Healthy Snacks

-1. The key to shipping cookies well seems to be not allowing for any wiggle room in the packaging
+1. The key to shipping cookies is to not allow any wiggle room in the packaging.

 3. Pick the right recipe.
 A meringue cookie will NOT be good past a few minutes, let alone for a whole trip!